First playoff win in 15 years celebration bars

 Remember to scoop your flour from your flour bag into your measuring cup so you get the right amount.
-And preheat your oven before baking.
+And firmly packed brown sugar into your measuring cup.
+And, preheat your oven before baking.

-• 1 cup butter, melted
+• 3/4 cup butter, softened

 • 2 eggs

-Remember to scoop your flour from your flour bag into your measuring cup so you get the right amount.
-And chill the individual doughs for a few hours before breaking.
-As always, preheat your oven before baking.
+Remember to scoop your flour from your flour bag into your measuring cup so you get the right amount. preheat your oven to 350 degrees before baking.
+I did not chill these and they puffed up nicely.

 • Ingredients list